ryanjh/RIIoT_SGPC3_Sensor/README.md

 # RIIoT_SGPC3_Sensor

-Make an application on Radioccrafts RIIoT for monitoring air quality using a VOC sensor.
-The Radioccrafts Sensor Board got a VOC sensor SGPC3 from Sensirion that is connected to the RIIoT module.
+Make an application on RIIoT for monitoring air quality using a VOC sensor.
+The Sensor Board got a VOC sensor SGPC3 from Sensirion that is connected to the RIIoT module.
 It is an application based on the ICI (Intelligent C-programmable I/O) framework.

 Scenario:
 - Make periodic transmissions every 1 hours under normal operation.